How I Make My Photographs

 Not taking direction well meant I did not study photography.
 I did not want someone looking over my shoulder.
 I would rather make mistakes and learn from them.
 The one lesson I had was from a wonderful photographer and teacher named Stephen Gersh.
 I had met him by accident and told him what I was doing in photography.
 He said "call me when you are ready."
 I did not ask for an explanation, because I felt that I knew what he meant.
 A year or so later, I did call him and he came to my home.
 I gave him a stool, a light box and a stack of a hundred or so 4x5 transparencies.
 He would glance at each one and place them in one of two piles.
 I had been watching and said "I see what you're doing."
 He had clarified for me what I was trying to do in making my photographs.
 From that time I had a better sense of what I was looking for.

 Only recently have I come to an understanding what I had been taught and that was to place texture before composition.
 Texture is what I loved and so when I found an ensemble of detail of a kind that arroused my emotions I would then try to make a composition.
 And so the majority of my images appear to be cut from tapestries with no horizon and no clear boundries and also often with only hints to guide the eye.
 In reviewing my archives I came upon this image.
-I believe it was taken on one of my two southern trips but illustrates my approach well I think.
+It was taken at one of my usual haunts, the east-bounfd entrance ramp of the Massachusetts Turnpike in Millbury, Massachusetts.
+The tree-colors suggest fall, yet this was early spring.